Crayola Watercolor Pencils

 Packaging and Presentation – 2/5

 Crayola Watercolor Pencils come in a standard cardboard box, which is rather flimsy.
 Extra care will be needed if transporting these as any pressure applied on the front or box of the box is going to go right through them to the pencils.
 The pencils themselves are round with the outside color representing the true color.
 There is also a stamp on them that identifies what they are.
-Most people won’t be really concerned with looks at this price point and seeing how classroom applications are the most common use for these, it will be a non-issue to most.
+Most people won’t be concerned with an appearance at this price point and seeing how classroom applications are the most common use for these, it will be a non-issue to most.

 Cost – 3/5

 Although budget-priced, check the price often as they tend to fluctuate quite a bit.
-There are often times sales on these so keep a close eye out on prices can result in some pretty good deals to be had.
-For the price (especially towards the cheaper end of the spectrum) these offer a fantastic value and just about anybody could jump into the watercolor pencil hobby without it being too burdensome on their wallet.
+There are often sales on these so keeping a close eye out on prices can result in some pretty good deals to be had.
+For the price (especially towards the cheaper end of the spectrum) these offer fantastic value and just about anybody could jump into the watercolor pencil hobby without it being too burdensome on their wallet.
 And, for the price, you could do much worse.
 However, there will be significant improvements in performance by other watercolor pencils that cost just a “little” more.

 Overall Ranking – 2.5/5

 The Crayola Watercolor Pencils are an alright entry-level pencil that does all the necessities well.
 Available colors, blending, and intensity are lacking somewhat but for the price, they are things that may be overlooked.
 There aren’t nearly as many choices for watercolor pencils as there are for traditional colored pencils so we can’t be as picky.
 While these will be serviceable in a classroom setting, any aspiring watercolor pencil artist will likely outgrow them rather quickly and want something more challenging and capable.